-As WordPress developers, we always get asked if WordPress plugins are dangerous.
+WordPress website security is a concern and plugins are one of the biggest risk factors.
+As WordPress developers, we often get asked if WordPress plugins are dangerous.
 The answer is yes, WordPress plugins can cause a lot of problems:

 - They can slow down your website.

 - They can create difficult to find conflicting behaviour with other plugins.

 - They can go out of date.

 That being said, plugins are essential to WordPress development, the entire platform is predicated on their use.
 Bearing that in mind, here's how we minimise plugin issues:

 - Where possible, pay for a plugin over using a free one.
 Paid for plugins are far more likely to be updated so when you upgrade your WordPress website, an update for the plugin will be available.